 Line maintenance tasks must be performed quickly and accurately, with sufficient record.
 Aviation Maintenance Software speeds up the already quick process of aircraft line maintenance and maximizes accuracy and aircraft safety.

 When performing aircraft line maintenance, the multi-purpose checklist functionality serves as customizable work cards, or an aircraft inspection checklist of tasks which need to be completed during line maintenance.
 The multi-purpose checklist can keep aircraft technicians focused during fast aircraft A and B checks, during which basic maintenance is performed.
-Such checks can include minor scheduled maintenance, checking fluid levels, failure rectification, visual inspections, and minor repairs and modifications.
+Such checks can include minor scheduled maintenance, checking fluid levels, failure rectification, visual inspections, non-destructive testing (NDT), and minor repairs and modifications.
 CloudVisit’s Aviation Maintenance Software can be used as verification that each step has been completed up to Federal Aviation Administration (FAA) and industry standards.

 A record and accountability for specific maintenance work is necessary in aircraft line maintenance.
 CloudVisit’s Aviation Maintenance Software’s screen recording and screen shot, or screen capture, functionalities enable aircraft technicians to produce records of visual inspections during aircraft line maintenance, maximizing accuracy and accountability.
 CloudVisit’s software stores paperless aviation maintenance data in the cloud, so it is easily accessible.
 Data can be organized and labeled the task, the part that was inspected, the technician who performed the work, and more.